2019 APA-NYM Chapter Annual Conference

 The APA-NYM supports our members, local communities, schools, and practicing professionals through advocating for good planning practice, hosting diverse events and facilitating professional development opportunities in New York City, Long Island (Nassau and Suffolk Counties), Hudson Valley East and the Hudson Valley West.
 The Chapter represents more than 1,000 practicing planners and other people involved in the planning and design of the region’s communities.

-Early Bird tickets are now available HERE
+Tickets are now available HERE